-THIS ASSIGNMENT is made this einafter called "the Assign or") of the one part, and CD, son (Hereinalter Callet u tile Assignee) of tile other part.
-THE DEED WITNESSES: That in consideration of the sum of Rsassignor, the receipt whereof the assignor hereby act to the said CD cknowledges, the said AB has been said A nereby assigns, sells and transfers ully paid up, bearing consecutive f the assignor in the Register of AND the assignee hereby agrees to take the said E Equity Shares subject to s uch conditions.
-IN WITNESS WHEREOF the assignor and the assimonth and the year stated above. ignee do hereto affix their respective signatures on the day, Witness: Assignor Witness: Assignee
+THIS ASSIGNMENT is made this nafter called "the Assigr or") of the one part, and CD, son THE DEED WITNESSES: That in consideration of the sum of Rs nowledges, the said AB I each, f ch stand in the name o same to the assignee a nereby assigns, sells and transfers ully paid up, bearing consecutive of the assignor in the Register of AND the assignee hereby agrees to take the said Eq uity Shares subject to s uch conditions.
+IN WITNESS WHEREOF the assignor and the assignmenth and the year stated above. nee do hereto affix their respective signatures on the day, Witness: Assignor Witness: Assignee